-Son David left his mark as well.
+Son David, born in Argentina, left his mark as well.
 He became a doctor but instead of practicing, opted for administration.
-He ran the Hospital Italiano & dedicated his life to promoting his family’s Italian culture.
-It’s not surprising then that this spectacular door was imported from Milan in 1912… don’t miss the inscription on the lower left corner:
+He ran the Hospital Italiano & dedicated his life to promoting Italian culture.
+It’s not surprising that this spectacular door was imported from Milan in 1912… don’t miss the inscription on the lower left corner:

-Magnificently Art Nouveau, the crown of thorns has been turned into a decorative frame for St. George killing a dragon—a symbolic representation of the devil.
+Magnificently Art Nouveau, the crown of thorns with a serpent intertwined at each corner has been turned into a decorative frame for St. George killing a dragon—a symbolic representation of the devil.
 St. George was a Christian soldier, born in Turkey & martyred around the year 300.
 As one of the patron saints of Genoa where the Spinettos hailed from, they pay a spectacular tribute to their homeland.
 Hands down, this gets my vote for Best Door in the entire cemetery.

 The vine design surrounding the exterior cross is repeated inside… although it’s difficult to peek through small gaps in the St. George door.
 Another Art Nouveau-inspired image visible is a bat just above the altar.
 A creature of the night, what better animal to watch over the residents of a cemetery?